 Elevation may be done while lying down on your back by placing a pillow under your shoulder or using an arm sling.

 Over-the-counter medications are taken to relieve pain.
 Some of these medications are known as Non-Steroidal Anti Inflammatory Drugs (NSAID).
-Examples of this class of drugs are ibuprofen, diclofenac, and ketoprofen to mention a few.
+Examples of this class of drugs are ibuprofen, diclofenac, and ketoprofen.

 Physiotherapy plays a major role in rehabilitating injured parts of the body.
 The main goal of physiotherapy is to return you to how you were before the injury.

 A physiotherapist will draw up treatment goals and plans with you and as you achieve your goals, they add more goals when they feel that you can handle them.